florian-sattler/builderer/docs/index.md

 ## But why?

-_builderer_ let's you build your container stack the **same way** your build pipeline does so you won't get any suprises!
+_builderer_ let's you build your container stack the **same way** your build pipeline does so you won't get any surprises!

 !!! quote "Quote by the author"

     Do you need more than a builder?
 Try _builderer_!

-_builderer_ makes it easy to build images both on CI/CD plattforms as well as your local machine using the same configuation and build command.
+_builderer_ makes it easy to build images both on CI/CD platforms as well as your local machine using the same configuration and build command.
 <br>_(Running builder requires python and either docker or podman)_

 !!! tip